Low-rank Covariate Balancing Estimators under Interference: Low-rank weighting estimators

 \subsection{Uniformly unbiased weighting estimators}

-We begin by showing that, in the absence of any restriction on interference patterns, uniformly unbiased estimation of $\mu_f$ is only possible when the propensity score is known.
-Moreover, the standard IPW estimator (defined in Equation~\eqref{eqn:IPWest}) is the only uniformly unbiased estimator.
-This result motivates the need to impose some structure on the interference patterns so that we can improve the efficiency of the IPW estimator.
+We begin by showing that, without restrictions on the interference pattern or knowledge of the true propensity score, uniformly unbiased estimation of $\mu_f$ is impossible.
+This result motivates the need to impose structure on the interference pattern.